Jubilee Sports Centre & Prime Place Maida Hill

 In the centre of the Paddington basin regeneration, we’re creating a 22 storey residential tower and seven-storey secondary school for boys for Westminster City Council.

-Called Dudley House, they are a mix of 190+ shared ownership and affordable rent homes which will be available to people living or working in Westminster, while the school will be a permanent new home for Marylebone Boys' School which is currently in a temporary home in Brent.
+Called Dudley House, they are 197 homes available for intermediate rent which will be available to people living or working in Westminster, while the school will be a permanent new home for Marylebone Boys' School which is currently in a temporary home in Brent.

 The school's current intake at its new home will start at 480 pupils, with an eventual population of 840, including a mixed sixth form.